What you need to know

 Jetstar Airways (JQ) and Jetstar Asia (3K) accept portable oxygen concentrators for carriage and use on board that are authorised by the Federal Aviation Administration (FAA).

-For Jetstar Airways (JQ) carriage of all oxygen, portable oxygen concentrators and portable medical devices powered by batteries requires dangerous goods approval.
-Please refer to our dangerous goods page.
+The carriage of oxygen, portable oxygen concentrators and portable medical devices powered by lithium batteries must comply with our dangerous goods requirements.

 On flights operated by an A320/321 and Q300 aircraft, Jetstar Airways (JQ) and Jetstar Asia (3K) can only accept oxygen cylinders supplied by BOC, Air Liquide or Supagas.